Often on the wish-list for churches will be a new (or rebuilt) website. We’ve put together some basic considerations to help get the ball rolling.

 - Ergonomics: Navigation and ‘grid’ (layout) should be consistent between pages.
 Changes in emphasis, layout, navigation and branding can disorient the user;

-- Architecture: Websites that allow you to ‘tag’ your article/page content are more connected and future proof.
-Tagging is a fundamental to data architecture because it removes the hierarchical limitation of information and enables sites to connect information laterally through topics.
+- Architecture: A more advanced point perhaps, but websites that allow you to ‘tag’ your article/page content are more connected and future proof.
+Tagging is a fundamental to data architecture because it removes the hierarchical limitation of information, and enables sites to connect information laterally through topics.
 Read more about this

 Our own diocesan website is built using the free WordPress.org engine, and is very friendly for those users who update the site and add/edit content, for all levels of expertise.